Science and Religion, M.A.

 - Complete a minimum of 24 credits in the degree program at Biola University.

 - Up to 15 credits of graduate credits may be transferred into the program for classes deemed comparable.
-Core classes may be waived on the basis of two comparable undergraduate courses, with grades of "B" or better in both classes.
+Advanced standing credits may be granted on the basis of comparable undergraduate courses with grades of “B” or better.
+Consult admissions counselor for more information.

 - Complete the entire program in no more than seven years.

-- Meet with department academic advisor and Graduate Graduation Counselor in the Office of the Registrar one year prior to graduation to declare intent to graduate.
+- Meet with department academic advisor and graduate academic records and degree specialist in the Office of the Registrar one year prior to graduation to declare intent to graduate.
 (See Graduate Graduation Check description in the Admission, Enrollment and Graduation Requirements section).

 |CSSR 510||Research Methodologies||1|